Secure Software Leasing from Standard Assumptions: Introduction

 \paragraph{(Im)possibility of SSL and copy-protection.} Although SSL and software copy-protection have many useful applications, there are few positive results on them.
 Aaronson observed that learnable functions could not be copy-protected~\cite{CCC:Aaronson09}.
 He also constructed a copy-protection scheme for arbitrary unlearnable Boolean functions relative to a quantum oracle and two \emph{heuristic} copy-protection schemes for point functions in the standard model~\cite{CCC:Aaronson09}.
 Aaronson, Liu, and Zhang constructed a quantum copy-protection scheme for unlearnable functions relative to classical oracles~\cite{CoRR:AarLiuZha20}.
 There is no secure quantum copy-protection scheme with a reduction-based proof \emph{without classical/quantum oracles}.
 We do not know how to implement such oracles under cryptographic assumptions in the previous works.

-Ananth and La Placa constructed an SSL scheme for a sub-class of evasive functions in the common reference string (CRS) model by using public-key quantum money~\cite{STOC:AarChr12,EC:Zhandry19b} and the learning with errors (LWE) assumption~\cite{CoRR:AnaLaP}.
+Ananth and La Placa constructed an infinite-term secure SSL scheme for a sub-class of evasive functions in the common reference string (CRS) model by using public-key quantum money~\cite{STOC:AarChr12,JC:Zhandry21} and the learning with errors (LWE) assumption~\cite{EC:AnaLaP21}.
 Evasive functions is a class of functions such that it is hard to find an accepting input (a function outputs $1$ for this input) only given black-box access to a function.
 They also prove that there exists an unlearnable function class such that it is impossible to achieve an SSL scheme for that function class even in the CRS model.
-The SSL scheme by Ananth and La Placa is the only one positive result without classical/quantum oracles on this topic.
+The SSL scheme by Ananth and La Placa is the only one positive result without classical/quantum oracles on this topic before our work.\footnote{We will refer to a few concurrent works in~\cref{sec:concurrent_work}.} \fuyuki{Should be delete the last sentence?}\ryo{I added a footnote.}

 \paragraph{Motivation.} There are many fascinating questions about SSL/copy-protection.
 We focus on the following three questions in this study.